mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Common Areas 401 40.1
 Cargo 317 —

-*The ship’s Intellect program is a TL15 prototype that approaches the functionality of a Conscious Intelligence.
-It answers to the name ‘Libby’ and may be treated as a computer-bound NPC with INT 13 and EDU 13, with a range of skills that can be uploaded, changed and improved (typically in the skill level 2–4 range).
+*The ship's Intellect program is a TL15 prototype that approaches the functionality of a Conscious Intelligence.
+It answers to the name 'Libby' and may be treated as a computer-bound NPC with INT 13 and EDU 13, with a range of skills that can be uploaded, changed and improved (typically in the skill level 2–4 range).